guidefari/great-gatsby/src/posts/blog/the way my notes are setup/index.md

  [Obsidian](https://obsidian.md/) is the main markdown editor, for desktop. files are saved as plain old markdown on your localhost, which makes it easy to move notes around between services & devices.

  ## dropbox - sync
-Synced into a dropbox folder, which makes the notes available on the go.simple
+the Obsidian folder lives in my dropbox, which makes the notes available on the go. simple :)

 ## mobile & quick capture
 Mobile editing is where it kinda sucks, they're accessible & editable within dropbox, but I can't download notes for offline use on a free dropbox account.
 So mobile editing is ideal for adding onto pre-existing notes, when I'm in a somewhat settled environment.